pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

                 },
             )

-Like nodes, trials are implemented as database-backed objects using SQLAlchemy, and you can query them like this:
+Like nodes, trials are implemented as database-backed objects using SQLAlchemy.
+Within a running experiment, you can access trials in various ways:

 .. code-block:: python

-    CustomTrial.query.all()  # pull all trials from the database
+    CustomTrial.query.all()  # pull all trials from the database node.all_trials # get all trials for a node participant.all_trials # get all trials for a participant

+Unlike nodes and trials, trial makers are not represented directly in the database, though they are referred to in database rows like ``Node.trial_maker_id`` and ``Trial.trial_maker_id``.

 Trial makers
 ------------